-PD NOI-1: The project proposes to implement the following measures to reduce temporary construction noise to less than significant levels.
+Updated PD NOI-1: The project proposes to implement the following measures to reduce temporary construction noise to less than significant levels.

-- Construction activities within 200 feet of commercial uses shall be limited to the hours between 7:00 AM and 7:00 PM, Monday through Friday. - Equip all internal combustion engine-driven equipment with intake and exhaust mufflers that are in good condition and appropriate for the equipment. - Unnecessary idling of internal combustion engines within 200 feet of commercial uses is strictly prohibited.
-Equipment shall be turned off when not in use and the maximum idling time shall be limited to five minutes. - Locate stationary noise-generating equipment such as air compressors or portable power generators at least 200 feet from adjacent office and commercial uses to the greatest extent feasible. - Utilize "quiet" air compressors and other stationary noise sources where technology exists. - Notify all adjacent business and other noise-sensitive land uses of the construction schedule, in writing, and provide a written schedule of "noisy" construction activities to the adjacent land uses.
+- Construction activities within 200 feet of commercial uses shall be limited to the hours between 7:00 AM and 7:00 PM, Monday through Friday. - Equip all internal combustion engine-driven equipment with intake and exhaust mufflers that are in good condition and appropriate for the equipment. - Prohibit all Uunnecessary idling of internal combustion engines within 200 feet of commercial uses is strictly prohibited.
+Equipment shall be turned off when not in use and the maximum idling time shall be limited to five minutes. - Locate staging areas and construction material areas at least 200 feet from adjacent office and commercial land uses to the greatest extent feasible.